nayanwij/nayanwij/README.md

 I answer to 'nayan' or 'tara' but never 'naya'which is 🐍 in my native language.
 - 👀 I am working on project on dengue transmission dynamics in Sri Lanka using surveillance data.
 I am interested in modelling anything vector borne, especially, dengue and malaria.

-- 🌱 Fascinated by viruses and viral evolution, genetic epidemiology, genomic surveillance, and spatial modelling.
+- 🌱 Fascinated by viruses and viral evolution, genetic epidemiology, genomic surveillance strategies, and spatial modelling.
 - 🌱 I’m currently implementing RStan, perusing Python, and love using GitHub to share reproducible research.

 - 💞️ I’m looking to collaborate on coding projects.